ChasinSpin/TSlotBroughtonMount/docs/assemblyguide.md

 ## Instructions

+From Step 3, assembly time takes about 50 minutes.

 ### Step 1

 Cut the 2020 T-Slot Profile to length.
 Hacksaw is the safest way to this and can be squared off with filing or sanding.